theQRL/hyperion/docs/assembly.rst

 This means that the allocatable memory starts at ``0x80``, which is the initial value of the free memory pointer.

-Elements in memory arrays in Solidity always occupy multiples of 32 bytes (this is even true for ``bytes1[]``, but not for ``bytes`` and ``string``).
+Elements in memory arrays in Hyperion always occupy multiples of 32 bytes (this is even true for ``bytes1[]``, but not for ``bytes`` and ``string``).
 Multi-dimensional memory arrays are pointers to memory arrays.
 The length of a dynamic array is stored at the first slot of the array and followed by the array elements.